provenance-io/provenance-docs/docs/pb/integrating/integrating-with-p8e/loan-onboarding-service/index.md

 We will cover the [API Specification](api-specification/) and walk through the proper execution order:

 1. Publishing a new BlockVault contract,
-2. Storing data in p8e, and finally
+2. Storing data in BlockVault, and finally
 3. Recording a new asset on the Provenance Blockchain ledger.

 ## Deploying Locally